grafana/loki/docs/api.md

 ## `POST /loki/api/v1/push`

 `/loki/api/v1/push` is the endpoint used to send log entries to Loki.
-The default behavior is for the POST body to be a snappy-compressed protobuf messsage:
+The default behavior is for the POST body to be a snappy-compressed protobuf message:

 - [Protobuf definition](/pkg/logproto/logproto.proto)
 - [Go client library](/pkg/promtail/client/client.go)